fcojalvarez/Findus/README.md

 > Find your smartphone.

-## to see the full potential must be registered, use these login details:
+## To see the full potential must be registered, use these login details:

  Note: The backend is uploaded to heroku, which if it is idle for 30 minutes, turns off the server.
 You will have to wait a few seconds for the smartphones to appear.